Pregnant While Breastfeeding

 2. Why Is It Possible to Get Pregnant Despite Breastfeeding?

-The six-month-rule is not foolproof.
-While fertility levels are lowered by nursing exclusively, they are not eradicated.
-Delaying even one nursing session could reduce the release of prolactin, making ovulation and fertilization possible.
+The six-month rule is not foolproof.
+While nursing exclusively lowers fertility levels, it does not eradicate them.
+Delaying or missing even one nursing session could reduce prolactin release, making ovulation and fertilization possible.

 Breastfeeding does not provide reliable contraception!